groundedai/lit-review-gym/README.md

 Broadly, the steps are:
 - Query Semantic Scholar to get open access reviews
 - Get citation IDs for each paper from Semantic Scholar
+- Get full texts and decompose into headings and paragraphs

 ## Data model